Kautzi/UdemyC_Exercises/9_CharArrays/ScenePrint/Exercise.md

 # Exercise

-- Update the **print_scene** function such that the following cosole output is printed
+- Update the **print_scene** function such that the following console output is printed

 ![alt](../../media/9_ScenePrint.png)

-The vehicle will always be placed at the row 0.
+The vehicle will always be placed in row 0.
 Only the lane (column) can be changed.
 In future exercises, this plot will be used to display also other vehicles.